 What Vergara did tell the magazine was this: "I want a wedding where the guests are going to have fun…It's about creating memories that you're always going to cherish.
 That's what's important."

 On GMA, she said her husband-to-be was being most amiable with the planning.
 "He's a pleasure to be doing this with.
 He lets me do whatever I want," she said.
 "I show him options that of course I already want and I'm happy with, so whatever he's going to pick I already like."

 He acknowledged as much to Haute Living, saying, "As long as she's happy with it, I'm happy.
 I'm not the kind of guy that's like, 'I need this kind of tablecloth.'
 We're very traditional male-female in that way.
 [I'll be like] what do you need me to do?
 I'll call the DJ."

-Cue a full-on destination wedding weekend for family and friends in Palm Beach, Fla., which included a rehearsal dinner on Saturday, Nov.
-21, at Café Boulud and passing out "#Jofía" t-shirts for the wedding party.
+Cue a full-on destination wedding weekend for family and friends in Palm Beach, Fla., which included a rehearsal dinner the night before the I-dos at Café Boulud and passing out "#Jofía" t-shirts for the wedding party.

 The altruistic couple asked that guests donate to St. Jude's Children's Hospital and Children's Hospital Pittsburgh in lieu of sending gifts, which couldn't help but add an extra special touch overall to the Mindy Weiss-planned festivities.

 The newlyweds private-jetted off to Parrot Cay on Turks and Caicos for their honeymoon, where private villas start at $5,200 a night and they had the biggest private pool the resort had to offer.

 It was back to real life upon their return, but the fun continued—in fact, it was a must.